Wondering how to sell photos as NFT?

 The ideal strategy to market your NFT is to start a discussion and build a community where users will interact with each other.
 On Discord, you can discuss with other artists and collectors, take part in online streaming events, and promote your project.

-Moreover, be sure to set up a profile on Discord, join some servers, engage with the community, and make friends with other artists.
+Moreover, set up a profile on Discord, join some servers, engage with the community, and make friends with other artists.

 Discord is an incredible platform to get more traction on your NFT photography portfolio.